 9. Prevents tooth decay

 Like yellow tea white tea also contains fluoride (F).
-Hence consuming tea containing fluoride in permissible quantity helps in healthy teeth and proper development of bones and thus preventing from osteoporosis, and osteosclerosis (7).
+Hence consuming tea containing fluoride in permissible quantity helps in healthy teeth and proper development of bones and thus preventing osteoporosis, and osteosclerosis (7).

 10. Anti-aging effect

-Research published in Plant food for Human Nutrition established that white tea exerts neuroprotection action against hydrogen peroxide toxicity by the antioxidant mechanism through reactive oxygen species in the PC12 cell line (8) hence increasing the longevity of cells.
+Research published in Plant food for Human Nutrition established that white tea exerts neuroprotection action against hydrogen peroxide toxicity by the antioxidant mechanism through reactive oxygen species in the PC12 cell line (8) hence increasing longevity of cells.

 8 Side effects of White Tea

 It is extremely important to check the quality before consuming white tea and it’s now a popular drink in many countries.

 1. White tea may contain high in caffeine

 A comparative study of caffeine content in five different types of tea that are green tea, black tea, white tea, yellow tea, and oolong tea published in the Czech Journal of Food Science it was found that white tea contains higher caffeine.
 There is a misnomer of having low caffeine in white tea but research (9) done on its caffeine expression gene it was observed that younger leaf and shade-grown leaf showed the highest secretion of caffeine.